logo

 15 min read

-Breeding Worth (BW) is an index that ranks cows and bulls on their ability to breed profitable, efficient replacements.
-This page explains how BW is used to create herds resilient to changes and disease, therefore increasing farm profits.
-It describes ten traits, split into 'Production Efficiency' and 'Robustness', contributing to a cow's BW score.
+Genetic merit sets the foundation for the performance of your dairy herd.
+Breeding Worth (BW) is an index that ranks cows and bulls on their ability to meet the National Breeding Objective (NBO); to breed dairy cattle that efficiently convert feed into profit.
+This page describes the traits, split into 'Production Efficiency' and 'Robustness', contributing to an animal’s BW ranking.
 By understanding BW, you can make informed decisions to improve your herd's profitability.
-It also introduces the concept of 'reliability', which measures the confidence in a BW evaluation.
+The page guides you through five ways to enhance your herd's BW.
+It also introduces reliability, which measures the confidence in each animal’s BW evaluation.

 BW is calculated by combining breeding values with the appropriate economic values for each trait and adding them all together.